Sunnylands in History

-President Barack Obama convenes a historic summit of leaders of the Association of Southeast Asian Nations (ASEAN) at Sunnylands.
+President Barack Obama convenes leaders of the Association of Southeast Asian Nations at Sunnylands.

-President Obama meets with His Majesty King Abdullah II, King of the Hashemite Kingdom of Jordan.
+President Obama meets King Abdullah II of the Hashemite Kingdom of Jordan.

-Key leaders from science, government, NGOs, and industry meet at Sunnylands to discuss the future of AIDS research.
+Key leaders from science, government, NGOs, and industry meet to discuss the future of AIDS research.

 Sunnylands-Aspen Institute Task Force on Streamlining and Consolidating Congressional Oversight of the US Department of Homeland Security releases report.

-President Barack Obama hosts President Xi Jinping of the People's Republic of China at an informal meeting deemed a "shirtsleeve summit."
+President Barack Obama hosts President Xi Jinping of China for an informal meeting deemed a "shirtsleeve summit."

-The Annenbergs announce donation of $500 million to the American public school system, the largest gift to public schools ever made.
+The Annenbergs announce a $500 million donation to the American public school system.

-President George H. W. Bush holds a State Dinner for Prime Minister Toshiki Kaifu of Japan at Sunnylands.
+President George H. W. Bush hosts an official White House dinner for Prime Minister Toshiki Kaifu of Japan.

-The Annenbergs announce a record-setting gift of $50 million to the United Negro College Fund (UNCF) in a ceremony with President George Bush.
+The Annenbergs announce a $50 million gift to the United Negro College Fund in a ceremony with President George Bush.

-President Ronald Reagan signs a landmark free trade agreement with Canada--a precursor to NAFTA--and announces it to the nation from Sunnylands.
+President Ronald Reagan signs a free trade agreement with Canada, a precursor to NAFTA, and announces it to the nation from Sunnylands.

 President Ronald Reagan exchanges televised New Year's greetings with Soviet President Mikhail Gorbachev watching on the TV in the Room of Memories.

-Queen Elizabeth ll and Prince Phillip visit Sunnylands.
+Her Majesty Queen Elizabeth ll and HRH Prince Philip visit Sunnylands.

 Frank and Barbara Sinatra marry at Sunnylands.